Rykov7/Invasion/readme.txt

 ======Installation======
 1) Run self-extracting archive "invasion.exe"
-2) Choose any directory for files
+2) Choose a directory for the files
 2) Run game with "RUN.bat"

 ======Rules======